lambdaclass/concrete/ROADMAP.md

 ## Active List

-The active roadmap starts after the completed compiler-integrity and proof-workflow foundation now recorded in [CHANGELOG.md](CHANGELOG.md).
-Former pre-letter roadmap phases 1 and 2 are historical; the active remaining work is organized below as Phases A-N, with task numbering restarting in each phase.
+The active roadmap starts after the completed predictable-core, pre-stdlib-pressure, stdlib/syntax-freeze, compiler-integrity, and proof-workflow foundation now recorded in [CHANGELOG.md](CHANGELOG.md).
+Former pre-letter roadmap phases and lettered Phases A-C are historical; the active remaining work is organized below as Phases D-N, with task numbering restarting in each phase.

-### Phase A: Predictable Core

-Expected outcome example: a bounded helper like `fn sum4(a0: Int, a1: Int, a2: Int, a3: Int, len: Int) -> Int { ... }` can be shown to run without allocation, recursion, or blocking, with explicit failure and stack assumptions.

-Status: the value-return semantic oracle is effectively closed (56 PASS / 0 FAIL / 1 PENDING across 57 vectors covering int/bool/struct/enum/array, linearity + borrows + named regions, generics, Result/Option/`?`, string literals, plus the canonical `parse_validate` and `service_errors`).
-The single remaining PENDING is `examples/fixed_capacity`, intentionally outside the `fn main() -> Int` value contract because it interleaves `print`/`println` with the return value.
-Print/IO modeling would widen the harness contract, not just close an interpreter gap; it stays explicitly out of Phase A scope.

-1. (deferred) print/IO modeling so the interpreter can match compiled stdout for programs that interleave diagnostics with `fn main() -> Int`.
-This widens the harness contract from value-equality to stdout-equality and is a deliberate pivot — pursue only when a flagship example demands it

-### Phase B: Pre-Stdlib Pressure Workloads

-Expected outcome example: real programs such as a JSON subset parser, DNS packet parser, ring buffer, and intrusive list compile cleanly enough to reveal exactly which stdlib, result/error, byte, and ownership APIs are still missing.

-No active tasks remain in this phase.
-Completed pressure-workload history is recorded in [CHANGELOG.md](CHANGELOG.md).

-### Phase C: Stdlib and Syntax Freeze

-Expected outcome example: parser-facing code such as `let len = cur.read_u16_be();`, string-heavy code such as `grep`/policy output, and runtime-heavy code such as interpreter environments all exist in a stable stdlib/syntax surface that is explicit, teachable, workload-backed, and still LL(1).

-Status: the Phase C exit checklist is now closed in `docs/PHASE_EXIT_CHECKLISTS.md` (19/19).
-Remaining work that still touches these surfaces is follow-up evidence or tooling/polish, not freeze-blocking stdlib/syntax definition.

-1. follow-up after the Phase C freeze: carry the arithmetic policy all the way into reports, diagnostics, and proof/evidence artifacts so reviewers can see the active mode directly rather than inferring it from source and policy docs
-2. follow-up after the Phase C freeze: expand the library helper layer beyond the shipped Tier 1 floor (`unwrap_or`, `ok`, `err`, `ok_or`) only when function-pointer-in-generic validation makes helpers like `map_err`, `and_then`, `unwrap_or_else`, or `with_context` worth freezing
-3. follow-up after the Phase C freeze: revisit remaining syntax friction only through LL(1)-preserving, evidence-driven changes such as typed-context generic-construction relief or modifier-order cleanup; keep bare variants, contextual inference, and competing syntaxes explicitly out

 ### Phase D: Tooling, Tests, and Wrong-Code Corpus